lili7642/Project-Course-Network-Usage-at-Home/LOG.md

 ### Week 48

 #### Monday 27/11
 Merged different data gathering sessions into one large file and classified it (only to correct website).
 Lecture with Kristina about oral presentation.
+Made a code to establish which ports were used and a tokenizer for domain names.

-Jesper: 11:00-
+Jesper: 11:00-17:00 (6 hours)
 Linus: 11:00-16:00 (5 hours)
 Markus: 11:00-16:00 (5 hours)
-Samuel: 11:00-16:00 (5 hours)
+Samuel: 11:00-17:30 (6.5 hours)

+#### Tuesday 28/11
+Mandatory lecture by Stefan and Maya about ethics and rapport writing.

+Jesper: 13:15-
+Linus: 13:15-15:15 (2 hours)
+Markus: 13:15-
+Samuel: 13:15-